assen-totin/cdn/README.md

 The following filters are currently defined:

-- filter_token: splits the authorisation value by a one-byte delimiter and returns the N-th token.
+- `filter_token`: splits the authorisation value by a single-byte delimiter and returns the N-th token.
 First parameter is the delimiter, second parameter is which token to return (first is counted as 1, second as 2 etc.).
 If delimiter is not found, the authorisation value is retained as-is.
 If the delimiter is found, but not as many time as requested in token count, the authorisation value is reset to NULL, which will deny the request.

 # Request types

+## Common parameters

+The following parameter names are used throughout this document (both for requests and responses):

+- `http_method`: string, the name of the HTTP method used like `POST`, `GET`, `DELETE`.
+Uses capital letters.
+- `auth_value`: string, the authentication value (e.g., user ID) extracted from the authorisation token, if any
+- `file_id`: string, the ID for the file that is being uploaded, downloaded or deleted
+- `filename`: string, the original filename; default is `file`
+- `content_type`: string, content type for the file; default is `application/octet-stream`
+- `content_disposition"`: string, content disposition; if set to `attachment`, the file will be served as attachment; default is to serve inline.
+- `etag`: string, the Rtag for the file; default is `00000000000000000000000000000000`
+- `length`: int, the length of the file in bytes; default is to call `stat()` on the file
+- `upload_date`: int, Unix timestamp for the upload time; default is to call `stat()` on the file
+- `status`: int, HTTP-style code; use `200` or `304` to approve request, `403` to deny it, `500` to denote processing error
+- `error`: string, will be logged by Nginx if the `status` code indicates an error

 ## SQL (MySQL, PostgreSQL, Oracle)